MontanaPoliceAgencyInsights/MPAID/index.md

 ## R Versions

-Dodson: Analyses were conducted using the R Statistical language (version 4.4.0;
-R Core Team, 2024) on Windows 10 x64 (build 19045)

-Knopp: Analyses were conducted using the R Statistical language (version 4.4.1;
+Analyses were conducted using the R Statistical language (version 4.4.1;
 R Core Team, 2024) on Windows 11 x64 (build 26100)

-Radovich: Analyses were conducted using the R Statistical language (version 4.3.1; R Core Team, 2023) on Windows 11 x64 (build 26100)

 ## R Packages